Jump to content on this page:

 A clear link back to the question.
 This is usually the first thing you do in a conclusion and it shows that you have (hopefully) answered it.

-A sentence that summarises your main argument but in a bit more detail than you gave in your introduction.
+A sentence or two that summarise(s) your main argument but in a bit more detail than you gave in your introduction.

 A final sentence that states why your ideas are important to the wider subject area.
 Where the introduction goes from general to specific, the conclusion needs to go from specific back out to general.